MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/policies/pc/live-policies-pc.md

 * Such data may only be used to deliver your game to players.

 * You may not sell, license, or share the data with any third party.
-Social graph data (e.g., friends’ lists) may not be stored, except for the account identifiers of those friends who have linked their own Xbox Live accounts with your game.
+Social graph data (e.g., friends' lists) may not be stored, except for the account identifiers of those friends who have linked their own Xbox Live accounts with your game.
 Delete all account identifiers, when you remove your game from our service, or when a user delinks their Xbox Live account from your game.

 * Do not share services or user data (even if anonymous, aggregate, or derived data) to any ad network, data broker or other advertising or monetization-related service.